-Note that persistent queues do not guarantee one-time-only message delivery.
+Note that persistent message queues don’t guarantee one-time-only message delivery.
 Copies of messages may be sent.
-If one time only message delivery is critical for your use case, you probably shouldn’t enable persistent queues.
+If one-time-only message delivery is critical, then carefully consider the possible effect of multiple deliveries before you enable persistent message queues.

 Enabling CloudHub Fabric Features

-This topic is about enabling and disableing either or both features of CloudHub Fabric.
-There are several ways to do that:

-When you deploy an application to Cloudhub for the first time using the Runtime Manager console

-By accessing the Deployment tab in the Runtime Manager console for a application that was deployed before
+You can enable or disable CloudHub Fabric features from the Runtime Manager console when you first deploy an application to CloudHub or after you deploy an application.
+To enable or disable CloudHub Fabric features after deployment, click the Deployment tab in the Runtime Manager console.

-Next to Workers, select options from the drop-down menus to define the number and type of worker’s assigned to your application.
-See Worker Sizing for more information about deploy to multiple workers.
+Next to Workers, select the options from the drop-down menus to define the number and the type of workers assigned to your application.
+See Worker Sizing for more information about deploying to multiple workers.

-Click an application to view the overview and click Manage Application.
+Click an application to view the overview, and then click Manage Application.

-Click Settings and click the Persistent Queues checkbox to enable queue persistence.
+Click Settings, and then click the Persistent Queues checkbox.

-If your application is already deployed, you should redeploy it in order for your new settings to take affect.
+If your application is already deployed, then redeploy it, in order for your new settings to take effect.